ahmaddwiki/Tugas-UKM-SoftDev/README.md

-# Football Players API
+# Shoes DATA API

-This project is a RESTful API for managing football players.
-It allows you to perform CRUD operations on football player data.
+This project is a RESTful API for managing data Shoes.
+It allows you to perform CRUD operations on shoes data.

 ## Getting Started